 Warren slams ‘sad’ Tyson comeback as retired boxers are ‘doing it for money.

 Who was in the Bone Street Krew?

-The BSK was made up several well-known wrestlers.
+The BSK was made up of several well-known wrestlers.

 The Undertaker – WWE’s greatest living (or undead) legend.
 Multi-time champ and a veteran of 27 years.

 Yokozuna – the 600lb Samoan played a Japanese sumo wrestler.
-He was a two-time World Champion and is rumoured to have been a locker room authority and the founder of BSK.
+He was a two-time World Champion and is rumored to have been a locker room authority and the founder of BSK.

 Rikishi – Popular Attitude Era superstar who arrived in WWE in 1992 as Fatu, a member of the Headshrinkers tag team.
 He’s the father of SmackDown tag champs, The Usos.

 The Godfather – Real name Charles Wight, he also played Papa Shango and the Kama.
 He was a friend of Undertaker’s from their time wrestling together in USWA.

 Savio Vega – Puerto Rican wrestler who was with WWE from 1994 to 1998.
 He was the first member to get a BSK tattoo.